Skip to main content

 SKIP TO COURSE REQUIREMENTS

-At least 8 credits in the Minor Required Courses and Minor Electives must be completed at Metropolitan State.
-See also the COM policies page for requirements that are common to all programs.
+At least 8 credits in the Minor Required Courses and Minor Electives must be completed at Metro State.
+See also the CBM policies page for requirements that are common to all programs.

 Requirements (18 credits)